atgarcial/resume/Readme.md

 _In preparation_

-A. Jupin, JLJ. __García-López, Alan.__ Briceño-Zuluaga, F. Sifeddine, A. Ruiz-Fernandez, A.C. _Spatiotemporal precipitation variability and trends in the Usumacinta basin (Mexico-Guatemala)._ International Journal of Climatology.
+* Jupin, JLJ. __García-López, Alan.__ Briceño-Zuluaga, F. Sifeddine, A. Ruiz-Fernandez, A.C. _Spatiotemporal precipitation variability and trends in the Usumacinta basin (Mexico-Guatemala)._ International Journal of Climatology.

 ###